trentr314/Argument_Parser/README.md

 # File IO and Argument Parsing with TCLAP
 This project uses a third-party library, TCLAP (Templatized C++ Command Line Parser), to process arguments given to the C++ program.
 The program simply uppercases or lowercases the contents of an input file, according to the arguments given, and writes the result to an output file.

-If you would like to run the program in your browser, visit [this Repl]()!! (please be patient as it takes a minute to run).

 If you would like to better understand the TCLAP library, you can view the documentation at http://tclap.sourceforge.net

 # Getting started